wikifactory/markup-it/README.md

 ### Custom Rules

-This module contains the [markdown syntax](./rules/markdown.js), but you can write your custom set of rules or extend the existing ones.
+This module contains the [markdown syntax](./syntaxes/markdown), but you can write your custom syntax or extend the existing ones.

 ```js
 var myRule = DraftMarkup.Rule(DraftMarkup.BLOCKS.HEADING_1)